 Nevertheless, we’re excited to see what Shimano comes up with next.
 Will Shimano go 12-speed on the road?
 Will the new Dura-Ace Di2 be partially or completely wireless?
 What mad new tech might be introduced?

-We first published this piece in September 2019 and as of 13 July 2020, Dura-Ace R9200 has failed to put in an appearance, suggesting my original prediction that Shimano would launch the groupset in 2020 is likely incorrect.
+We first published this piece in September 2019 and as of 9 October 2020, Dura-Ace R9200 has failed to put in an official appearance, suggesting my original prediction that Shimano would launch the groupset in 2020 is likely incorrect.

 As is traditional, Shimano is tight-lipped on the subject, so here are our updated predictions and my personal wish list of features, based on years of reporting on Shimano components and my assessment of the current road bike market.